 This part of town features art in public places and other artworks including “Albert on the Avenue“, a collection of six massive sculptures done by metal sculptor Albert Paley.
 Some of the pieces are illuminated at night and have plaques listing the artist’s website information.
 A few of my favorites were Envious, Composure, and Stance.

 This casual eatery has American and seafood dishes and a lively atmosphere.
-Hurricane Alley’s Bisque is exceptional, but the stand out dish for me was the Calamari Salad, very unique and refreshing.
+The bisque at Hurricane Alley is exceptional, but the stand out dish for me was the Calamari Salad, very unique and refreshing.
 Hurricane Alley’s Raw Bar does a nice job on their Fish Dip, too, a Florida restaurant staple.
 Bonus, we had sweet tea!

 This 1926 historic hotel has seen its day of grandeur and today still serves the local area with its historic setting in a fantastic part of town.
 Two miles away, the Colony Hotel’s Cabana Club welcomes guests to beach access, full service, and killer views of the Atlantic Ocean.